 The shopkeepers, who have been so kind to us, come out of their shops to wave as we cruise down the main street of Saint-Jean-de-Losne.

 We float past our favorite hardware store, France Décor.
 The owners' Marc and Nelly Lesaulnier, are out in front, and Toby hops off the boat to see them.

 They put in our kitchen floor, did all of the wallpaper, and laid the carpet in our barge.
 None of them easy jobs with all of the curves on a boat.
 They always smile when we come into their shop; they seem to enjoy listening to us struggling with French.
 Toby likes going there because they give him lots of duck-flavored dog cookies.
 If he ever runs away, we'll know where to find him.

 We wave goodbye.
-We will miss Marc and Nelly's friendly smiles and their funny jokes.
+We will miss Marc and Nelly's friendly smiles and funny jokes.

-Just across the street, Joel is outside of his shop, La Maison de la Presse, where we buy our newspapers, maps and bought our giant French-English dictionary.
+Just across the street, Joel is outside his shop, La Maison de la Presse, where we bought our newspapers and maps and our giant French-English dictionary.
 He has our newspaper and hands it to us.
 We wave to him and tell him to give his dog a little pat for us.

 Suddenly we are back in our Dentist's office.
 But we don't mind because Dr. Nowak and her assistant were always amiable, and they never caused us any pain.

 The little pony that lived in a field along the road was all by himself during the lonely winter months.
-In the spring, when we cruised by, we were happy to see that another pony was standing next to him.
+When we cruised by in the spring, we were happy to see another pony standing next to him.